 Chimaeras: Strange Fish with a Cartilaginous Skeleton

-What are Chimaeras?
+What Are Chimaeras?

 Chimaeras are strange fish that have a network of lines over their surface.
 The lines often look like seams and make the fish look as though it's been stitched together from pieces of other creatures.
 The appearance is reminiscent of the chimera, a creature in Ancient Greek mythology that consisted of parts of different animals joined together.

 A chimaera has a big head with large eyes and a snout in front of its eyes.
 The snout looks like a duck's bill.
 Some chimaeras are known as ratfish because their body tapers into a long, rat-like tail and their teeth look somewhat like rat incisors.
-Some are called rabbitfish because their face reminded early naturalists of a rabbit's face.
+Others are called rabbitfish because their face reminded early naturalists of a rabbit's face.
 The name "elephant fish" arose because in some species the tip of the snout has a curled projection that looks like a miniature elephant's trunk.
 Rhinochimaeras have a long projection from their snout.

 Biological Classification of Chimaeras

 Chimaeras are distantly related to sharks.
 They have some unique characteristics and look quite different from sharks, however.
 The skeleton of both a chimaera and a shark is made of cartilage instead of bone.